 Things to do on San Cristóbal Island

-The capital city of Galapagos province, Puerto Baquerizo Moreno (named for the first Ecuadorean president to visit the Galapagos), is on San Cristóbal Island which formed from a series of fused extinct volcanos.
-It’s the fifth-largest and most eastern island in the archipelago.
+The capital city of Galapagos province, a town called Puerto Baquerizo Moreno (named for the first Ecuadorean president to visit the Galapagos), is on San Cristóbal Island which formed from a series of fused extinct volcanos.
+It’s the fifth-largest island in the Galapagos archipelago, which was designated a UNESCO World Heritage site in 1978, and the most eastern island in the archipelago.

 The oldest still-inhabited settlement in the Galapagos is also on San Cristóbal Island and the island is now home to the second-largest population in the Galapagos after much-busier Santa Cruz Island.
 Though San Cristóbal is more laid back than Santa Cruz, it’s still a major tourist hub because one of the two airports in the Galapagos Islands is located here.